March 25, 2021

 Since there are so many options of where cancer can begin in the female reproductive system and so many different risk factors, please see our other blogs for more detailed information for risk factors.

-While many of these exams are testing for cervical cancer, they can also help to determine if other cancers might be a risk.
-While many find some of these test uncomfortable, they are important and lifesaving screenings.
+While many of these screenings are primarily done for cervical cancer, they can also help to determine there are additional risks.
+While many find some of these tests uncomfortable, they are important and lifesaving screenings.
 Early detection is the easiest way for doctors to get ahead of cancer and beat this terrible disease.

 Pap Smear.
 The majority of woman after puberty know of and have experienced a pap smear.
 During a pap smear, your doctor examines and takes samples from your cervix and sends them to a lab.
 The lab then takes a look at these cells for signs of anything abnormal.